somsunee/Intel-sd-training/readme.md

 - Combinational delay in logic path which determines the max speed of operation of the digital logic circuit

 Tclk > TcQ_A + Tcombi + T setup_B

+**we need cells that works fast to meet the required performance, and need cells that works slow to meet HOLD